Program in Engineering Physics

-The program offers a unique combination of engineering, mathematics, and physics.
-It is directed toward students who have interest and ability in both engineering and physics.
-For engineering majors, in addition to courses in those subjects fundamental to the student's field of interest, the program requires courses in quantum mechanics and encourages study of subjects such as electromagnetism, statistical mechanics, thermodynamics, condensed matter physics, mathematical physics, complex analysis, and partial differential equations.
-For physics majors, the program requires courses in engineering design plus specialization in topics such as solid-state electronics, fluid mechanics, optics/optoelectronics, control theory, computers and computational methods, or a variety of other applied disciplines.
+The program offers a unique combination of engineering, mathematics and physics.
+It is directed toward students who have an interest and ability in both engineering and physics.
+For engineering majors, in addition to courses in those subjects fundamental to the student's field of interest, the program requires completion of courses in quantum mechanics and encourages the study of subjects such as electromagnetism, statistical mechanics, thermodynamics, condensed matter physics, mathematical physics, complex analysis and partial differential equations.
+For physics majors, the program requires courses in areas such as solid-state electronics, fluid mechanics, optics/optoelectronics, control theory, computers and computational methods or a variety of other applied disciplines.
 Computer science A.B. students are required to meet the technical course requirements needed to satisfy the B.S.E. degree.
 An engineering physics certificate is awarded upon graduation to students successfully completing the program.
 Exceptionally outstanding students are awarded the Jeffrey O. Kephart Prize (one per year).
-The program committee also selects yearly winners of independent work awards, conference travel support, and summer fellowships.
+The program committee also selects yearly winners of independent work awards, conference travel support and summer fellowships.

 Admission to the Program